mongodb/js-bson/docs/upgrade-to-v5.md

 new Timestamp({ t: 2, i: 1 }); // as an int64: 8589934593
 ```

-Additionally, the `t` and `i` fields of `{ t: number; i: number }` are now validated more strictly to ensure your Timestamps are being constructed as expected.
+Additionally, the `t` and `i` fields of `{ t: number; i: number }` are now validated more strictly to ensure your timestamps are being constructed as expected.

 For example:
 ```typescript